Dristi-Nayana/rust-detection-aerial-ground-ml/README.md

 **Conference:** Springer – Intelligent Computing and Technologies (2026)
 🔗 [Read Paper (DOI)](https://doi.org/10.1007/978-3-032-10250-8_33)

+## Note : The published paper is also uploaded above.

 ## 🚀 Overview
 This system combines aerial and ground-level imagery to improve disease detection accuracy in agricultural environments.